-Choreographer, dancer, teacher and Founding Artistic Director of Company of Angels and Festival of Dance Annapolis Royal, Randy Glynn has been a recognized figure in the world of Canadian Contemporary Dance for almost 40 years.
+Choreographer, dancer, teacher and Founding Artistic Director of the Company of Angels and Festival of Dance Annapolis Royal, Randy Glynn has been a recognized figure in the world of Canadian Contemporary Dance for over 4 decades.
 A critically acclaimed principal dancer with the legendary Danny Grossman Company for a decade, Randy began choreographing in the early 1980s.
 In 1987 he formed his own company, The Randy Glynn Dance Project, which toured across Canada and presented four seasons at Toronto’s prestigious Premiere Dance Theatre.
-Works among his critically acclaimed choreography include: ‘Mr. Pinhead’, ‘After Godot’ and ‘Dancing in the Third Act’.
+Works among his critically acclaimed repetoire include: ‘Mr. Pinhead’, ‘After Godot’ and ‘Dancing in the Third Act’.
 In 2008 he was invited to Berlin to direct the Circus Cabaret Show ‘MyLife’ at the Chamaeleon Theatre in the heart of the city.
 The show ran for a year and was seen by over 100,000 people.

 Associate Artistic Director

-Garnering critical acclaim, his choreography has been commissioned/presented throughout Canada at major festivals, in traditional venues and in site-responsive and community-engaged contexts.
-Caldwell’s most recent choreographic work responds to the ‘site’ in as many ways as can be conceived, and subverts traditional modes of viewing.
-He will premiere a new web-based movement work online in 2021, in addition to a large-scale performance/sound work in Toronto’s Year of Public Art in 2022.
-Caldwell is a two-time K.M.
+His choreography has been commissioned/presented throughout Canada at major festivals, in traditional venues and in site-responsive and community-engaged contexts.
+Michael is a two-time K.M.
 Hunter Charitable Foundation Artist Award finalist.

-With a bachelor’s degree in film/art history from Syracuse University in upstate New York, and professional dance training at The School of Toronto Dance Theatre, Caldwell now sits on the board of directors at The CanDance Network and the Dancer Transition Resource Centre.
+With a bachelor’s degree in film/art history from Syracuse University in upstate New York, and professional dance training at The School of Toronto Dance Theatre, Michael now serves as Vice President on the board of directors at The CanDance Network.

 Header photo: Company of Angels.
 Lighted Rooms.
 FODAR 2017.
 Photo by Tim Wilson